seanmorris/php-wasm-site/pages/filesystem/loading-files.md

 ---
 title: Loading Files
 ---
-# 📦 Loading Files
+# Loading Files

-### Loading single files at runtime
+### Loading Single Files

-When spawning a new instance of PHP, a `files` array can be provided to be loaded into the filesystem.
+The constructor method of the php-wasm objects accepts a `files` parameter to load files into the filesystem by URL.
 For example, the `php-intl` extension requires us to load `icudt72l.dat` into the  `/preload` directory.

 ```javascript
 const sharedLibs = [`https://unpkg.com/php-wasm-intl/php\${PHP_VERSION}-intl.so`];